Chris Algieri: Nutritionist

 Algieri was the Performance Nutrition Consultant to Division I Stony Brook University Seawolves from 2016 to 2018.

 Algieri formerly served as team nutritionist to American middleweight Daniel Jacobs.

 Professional boxing career

 Early career

 Algieri turned pro in 2008, and put together a record of 18–0 with 8 knockouts.
-Most fights, he moved between light welterweight and welterweight.
+In most fights, he moved between light welterweight and welterweight.
 On February 14, 2014, Algieri won a unanimous ten-round decision over Emmanuel Taylor, an IBF number four ranked contender, at the Paramount Theatre in Huntington, Long Island, New York, to enter the world rankings.

 Algieri had accumulated wins over the likes of top prospect Jose Alejo, a bout featured on NBC Sports Network and former United States Boxing Association (USBA) Champion Mike Arnaoutis prior to the Taylor fight, and he reached 10–0 when Joe DeGuardia's Star Boxing signed him.

 Light welterweight

 Algieri vs. Provodnikov

 On June 14, 2014, Algieri got the chance of a lifetime as he faced and defeated the newly crowned WBO junior welterweight champion Ruslan Provodnikov, headlining on HBO's "Boxing After Dark" card at the Barclays Center in Brooklyn, New York.
 Algieri was seen as a warm-up fight for Provodnikov, which seemed to be the case as early on Algieri was dropped and hurt twice, with his eye swelling grotesquely, essentially blinding him for the rest of the fight, it all seemed to be over.
 However, Algieri fought back and began to box for the remainder of the fight, using his strong jab to keep his opponent back and moved on the outside, avoiding his Russian counterparts big looping shots.
 The bout went the full 12 rounds and Algieri won via split decision to become the new WBO junior welterweight champion.
 Algieri received his biggest purse at the time, $100,000 for the bout.
 Algieri landing 288 of 993 punches (29%), 177 of 427 (41%) power shots.
 Provodnikov landed 205 of his 776 punches thrown (26%), which included 164 of 434 power shots (38%).
 Many media outlets either had Provodnikov winning wide or Algieri winning a close decision.
 The fight generated high ratings for Algieri's HBO debut, averaging 1.046 million viewers, and peaking at 1.1 million viewers.